phletchv/hashsource_antminer_x19/docs/PATTERN_TEST.md

         uint8_t midstates[4][32];

-        // Use same midstate for all 4 slots in 4-midstate mode for (int m = 0; m < 4; m++) {
+        // Use same midstate for all 4 slots in 4-midstate mode
+        // Midstate is at offset 27 in the pattern structure for (int m = 0; m < 4; m++) {
             memcpy(midstates[m], works[i].pattern.midstate, 32);
         }

         // Send work packet
-        bm1398_send_work(ctx, chain, works[i].work_id,
+        // Work data is at offset 15 in the pattern structure bm1398_send_work(ctx, chain, works[i].work_id,
                         works[i].pattern.work_data, midstates);